 This year has taken us to places we never thought we would go, and one of those is Slovenia, a country located in Central Europe, we both knew shamefully very little about.
 After a week of exploring it – where I hiked and biked my way through its beautiful valleys and gorges – Slovenia ended up being one of the biggest surprise trips I’ve had.

 One-third of my time was devoted to Lake Bled which is Slovenia’s most recognisable tourist attraction and its physical appearance, untold and subtle, drew me in deeply.
 No wonder it was nominated to compete for the 7 New Wonders of the World title.
 The rest of my time was dedicated to a photography workshop and various hikes in Triglav National Park.

 As I visited in late September, it was too cold to dip in the clear waters yet the setting of the lake with evening suns golden light taking over the scene made it for an extraordinary place to blissfully spend my first hours in Slovenia.

-This place is so much more than just picture-worthy spot – although there are still many who travel to destinations solely because of Instagram – it has seen history happening and landscape change.
+This place is so much more than just a picture-worthy spot – although there are still many who travel to destinations solely because of Instagram – it has seen history happening and landscape change.

 Slovenia Travel Guide: 10 incredible things to see and do at beautiful Lake Bled

 How would you prefer to spend your days at the lake?
 Would you go hiking, wine tasting, sledging down Straža Hill on a toboggan or would you prefer chilling on its inviting shores?